COMMENTARY

 Lee rarely dines in-person at the places he reviews because most of the places he highlights are independently owned takeout joints that are rarely, if ever, reviewed by major newspapers or magazines or epicurean-focused sites like Eater.
 Most don’t have a connection in the culinary world – i.e. they aren’t the so-called “secret” place where a notable chef, writer, or other celebrity eats.
 They’re spots opened by ordinary people who are confident cooks but lack a promotional budget and therefore, a steady clientele.

 Old Lady Gang doesn't suffer from this problem, as Lee discovered when he sent his family into the restaurant as he waited curbside.
-Under normal circumstances, they would bring food to him to the car, where he films many of his “taste tests.”
+Under normal circumstances, they would bring food to his car, where he films many of his “taste tests.”
 This time they were informed that the restaurant didn’t fill takeout orders on weekends and worse, there was an hour-plus wait to be seated.
 Upon hearing this Lee walked into the place to see if he would be treated any differently – and lo and behold, suddenly a table was available in five minutes.

 “As always, I don’t want any special treatment.
 I want to be treated like everybody else,” he says in his video review, explaining why it didn’t feature the usual gustatory theater.
 “I pay for my food like everybody else.
 I’m a normal person.
 I’m a normal customer.
 Things like this is exactly why I do reviews the way I do.”